 "Barry and Fitzhugh befriend a 12-year old scientific genius named Jodar (Jody) who has invented a substance which causes growth.
 While talking to the boy, Barry's dog Chipper eats some of the formula and grows to gigantic size.
 After seeing this, Fitzhugh decides to eat some with the idea that he will no longer have to worry about being hunted down.
 However, he is mistaken for a giant who was accused of nearly killing a boy.
 Also, Fitz is found with some of the money he stole back on Earth he is taken to SID headquarters for questioning.
 When Steve finds out, he goes to Jody and takes some of the formula as part of a plan to get Fitzhugh out of jail and to try to find the man who Fitz was mistaken for."

-On this day in 1974, Doctor Who aired "Death To The Daleks, Part 3."
-This served as the thirteenth episode of the program's eleventh season, and here's the plot summary as provided by the Doctor Who Online Guide:
+On this day in 1974 (in the United Kingdom), Doctor Who aired "Death To The Daleks: Part 3."
+Officially, this served as the thirteenth episode of the program's eleventh season, and here's the plot summary as provided by the Doctor Who Online Guide:

 "The Daleks force the Exillons to work as slave labour to mine the life-saving parrinium.
 The Doctor and Bellal brave the puzzles and traps of the Exxilon city."